staslev/LeetCode-refactored/FAQ.md

 ## FAQ

+#### Why is it called LeetCode refactored?

+> "Refactoring is the process of changing a software system in such a way that it does not alter the external behavior of the code yet improves its internal structure."
+>
+> --Martin Fowler, "Refactoring: Improving the Design of Existing Code"

+The original solutions (code copy-pasted from LeetCode's discussion section) all boil down to a single method performing a certain task.

+The alternative solutions presented here retain the original methods' signatures, yet introduce changes to the internal structure of the code.
+This fits the above definition perfectly, and therefore:

+*LeetCode Refactored*.

+---
-#### Q: Your so called refactored solutions are much longer than the ones on LeetCode.
+#### Your so called refactored solutions are much longer than the ones on LeetCode.
 What up with that?
-Isn't long equals bad?
+Doesn't long equal bad?

 *Some* of the refactored solutions are indeed longer.
-You know what, even if *all* of them were longer I'd still use the same argument below.
-Plus, if you do `"long".equals("bad")` in Java, the answer is actually `false` so we're good.
+Even if *all* of them were longer I would still use the same argument👇.
+Anyway, if you do `"long".equals("bad")` in Java, the answer is actually `false` so we're good.

 IMHO the refactored versions are at least as `2-4x` clearer as they are longer.

 A solution being shorter, does not necessarily mean it is easier to produce during an interview or that it is otherwise better (in terms of software properties).
 I am a huge fan of concise code, but not on account of clarity.
 In fact, I'd probably argue that it is often the other way around.

-Longer clear solutions may very well be easier to reproduce since they reflect an intuitive mental model of the solution.
+Long and clear solutions may very well be easier to reproduce since they reflect an intuitive mental model of the solution.
 If we did a good at breaking the solution down into building blocks, knowing the major ones is hopefully enough to complete the remaining ones on demand.

-That said, short (yet convoluted) solutions may be easier to *memorize*.
+That said, short and convoluted solutions may be easier to *memorize*.
 I do believe that poetry and code have much in common, but while memorizing the former will make you look sophisticated, memorizing the latter will make you look `null`.

 ---

-#### Q: It's hard to come up with clear and concise solutions on the spot, how did you do that?
+#### It's hard to come up with clear and concise solutions on the spot, how did you do that?

 I most definitely did not.